 Most of the waste emanating from our plants is sorted and sent for external recycling.
 Comparably smaller volumes of waste are used for energy recovery or are sent to landfills, and even smaller volumes of dangerous waste are sent for controlled destruction by third party contractors.

 All our mills use certified handlers of waste.
-The volumes of different kinds of waste are appropriately communicated to the handlers and the authorities.
+The volumes of different kinds of waste are appropriately reported to the handlers and the authorities.
 We closely monitor these values to ensure we maintain our waste management balance yearon-year and constantly improve waste recycling efficiency.

-Key performance indicator Target 2022 2017 2016 Recycling or energy extraction (kg/tonne of paper) 11 12.8 11.5 Hazardous (kg/tonne of paper) 0.2 0.2 0.4 Landfill (kg/tonne of paper) 0.4 0.4 0.4 Total production of paper (in tonnes) 695,000 658,645 654,821
+Key performance indicator Target 2022 2018 2017 2016 Recycling or energy extraction (kg/tonne of paper) 11 8.7 12.8 11.5 - Hazardous (kg/tonne of paper) 0.2 0.3 0.2 0.4 Landfill (kg/tonne of paper) 0.4 0.2 0.4 0.4 Total production of paper (in tonnes) 695,000 639,073 658,645 654,821